WHO says more than 11,000 Ebola vaccines will go to Guinea | Health

 WHO says more than 11,000 Ebola vaccines will go to Guinea

-The United Nations announced that it is releasing USD 15 million from its emergency relief fund to help Guinea and Congo combat the new Ebola outbreaks.
+The United Nations announced that it is releasing $15 million from its emergency relief fund to help Guinea and Congo combat the new Ebola outbreaks.

 Congo, in central Africa, on Feb.
 7 announced four cases of Ebola in the eastern part of the country, the first outbreak since 2020.
 More than 8,000 Ebola vaccine doses are available in Congo and a vaccination campaign began in Butembo on Monday for people at high risk, according to WHO.
 Congo's four cases are in the same area as the 10th Ebola epidemic in the country that claimed more than 2,200 lives between August 2018 to June 2020.